DevNambi/blog-drafts/040 - Ethics for Data Pros.markdown

-Data - depends on what you do with it.
+* Data - depends on what you do with it.
 Show example and counterexample, per industry.
-The ethics of the scientific method.
+* The ethics of the scientific method.
+* Data, including AI and data science, is a subtle form of discrimination much of the time.
+What are the implications?
+	* De-humanizing people
+	* Intentions/implications are important

 ## Disrupting Unethical Industries